bitaxura/Heardle2/README.md

 ## Known Issues

 - Spotify playback requires a **Premium** account.
-- `config.js` uses a hardcoded token — in production, use dynamic token refreshing for security.
+- `config.js` uses a hardcoded token that needs to be updated every hour.

 ---

+## Future Plans

+- Implement OAuth 2.0 token refresh (remove need for manual token)
+- Add a give up button
+- Add artist image and song/album cover popup at the end of the round

 ## License